outdreamer/build-a-cure-1/docs/specific_problem_analysis/math_problems.md

 		- if variation is about to converge or expand
 		- if variation is concentrated in a sub-system (trade loop) that is largely independent from the host system and can be ignored in many cases

+	- statistics is dependent on data & gives a temporary snapshot of a relationship

 ### Checking variables for predictive power instead of predicting variable metadata & sets first